- Of the 2.1 million children living with HIV globally, only 43% are receiving life-saving antiretroviral therapy (ART)

 - In 2016 about 920,000 children under age 15 were receiving antiretroviral therapy (ART) globally, up from about 640,000 in 2012, 350,000 in 2009 and 85,000 in 2005.

 - This means that less than half of children under the age of 15 living with HIV are receiving ART (43%).

-Early diagnosis and treatment is particularly critical in the case of infants.
-In fact, the ‘Children with HIV Early Antiretroviral Therapy’ study from South Africa demonstrated a 76 per cent reduction in mortality when treatment is initiated in the first 12 weeks of life among infants who test positive for HIV.
+Early diagnosis and treatment are particularly critical in the case of infants.
+The ‘Children with HIV Early Antiretroviral Therapy’ study from South Africa demonstrated a 76 per cent reduction in mortality when treatment is initiated in the first 12 weeks of life among infants who test positive for HIV.

 Countries have made some progress in expanding access to early infant HIV-testing services.
-However, the uptake of HIV testing among children worldwide remains low, at only 43 per cent.
-The revised treatment guidelines of the World Health Organization (WHO) recommend that infants, if HIV-exposed, should be tested by 4 to 6 weeks and 9 months of age using virological assay, and after breastfeeding is complete with a rapid antibody test Those found positive at any time point should be started on antiretroviral therapy immediately upon diagnosis.
+However, the uptake of HIV testing among children aged 0-14 worldwide remains low, at only 43 per cent.
+WHO’s revised treatment guidelines recommend that infants, if HIV-exposed, should be tested by 4 to 6 weeks and 9 months of age using virological assay, and when the child stops breastfeeding with a rapid antibody test.
+Those found positive should be started on antiretroviral therapy immediately upon diagnosis.